blyankinshtein/rrtmg_libraries/README.md

 - example1.m: example of reading data with rrtmg_input_erai_lib and running RRTMG with rrtmg_lib
 - example2.m: example of reading data from a textfile profile_jan_0.inc and running RRTMG with rrtmg_lib
 - example3.m: example of reading data with rrtmg_input_erai_lib and running radiative-equilibrium single-column model with rrtmg_lib
+- 20171024_bliankinshtein_RRTMG_validation_report.pdf: report on validation of RRTMG with ERA Interim data